DeepDiver36/CrackNet/README.md

 -For ARP Spoofing Inputs:
-1. Victim 1 IP address
+1. Victim 1 IP address and MAC address
-2. Victim 2 IP address (For our demonstration these two were communicating via netcat)
+2. Victim 2 IP address and MAC address (For our demonstration these two were communicating via netcat)
 3. Network Interface
 4. Click the Start ARP Spoofing button , it will open a new tab.
 5. To stop the attack click on Stop ARP Spoofing button.